 And if you opt for models at the more advanced end of the scale, you’ll also need to factor in the cost of a monthly software fee.

 The police, courts and insurance companies will all consider video evidence from a dash cam as part of their investigations.

 This can be particularly helpful if an accident wasn’t your fault as you can avoid cases being settled on a ‘knock-for-knock’ basis – where blame is attributed equally to both parties.

-This will protect your no-claims bonus, you won’t have to pay an excess and it’ll keep your premium down when you come to renew.
+This will also protect your no-claims bonus, so you won’t have to pay an excess and it can help keep your premium down if you renew.